-- The line manager will notify Director of Finance, Administration and Personnel using the Public Interest Disclosure Form (attached at Annex A) so the whistleblowing concern can be logged centrally. - The Director of Finance, Administration and Personnel will arrange for a folder to be set up (Business areas should not set up their own folders for Whistleblowing cases or store information on their desktop).
-Access to the folder will be restricted to the Director of Finance, Administration and Personnel plus one other member of staff at the discretion of the Director of Finance, Administration and Personnel. - All whistleblowing correspondence will be saved and marked as OFFICIAL-SENSITIVE-PERSONAL. - The Director of Finance, Administration and Personnel will notify the CRC CEO and Accounting Officer. - The Director of Finance, Administration and Personnel will contact the TEO Good Relations Branch to notify them and to take their view on how to proceed including what action the Community Relations Council should take to deal with the matter raised. - Other relevant parties will be consulted as part of the process and as much information as possible gathered to aid decision making. - The Director of Finance, Administration and Personnel will seek the view of TEO on whether it is appropriate to draw the matter to the attention of the Northern Ireland Audit Office (NIAO) or the Department of Finance (DoF) and will asked to kept informed if TEO does decide to report the NIAO or DoF. - If TEO decide not to report to the NIAO, the Director of Finance, Administration and Personnel and the CEO (Accounting Officer) will decide it is appropriate to draw the matter to the attention of the Northern Ireland Audit Office (NIAO) and document that decision. - Depending on the nature and seriousness of the concerns raised, The Director of Finance, Administration and Personnel will make a formal recommendation in relation to further action required, including the extent of any further investigation and responsibility for its conduct, or alternatively whether the disclosure should be redirected to the appropriate HR process e.g. Dignity at Work, Grievance Procedure, etc.
+- The line manager will notify the CEO using the Public Interest Disclosure Form (attached at Annex A) so the whistleblowing concern can be logged centrally. - The CEO Personnel will arrange for a folder to be set up (Business areas should not set up their own folders for Whistleblowing cases or store information on their desktop).
+Access to the folder will be restricted the CEO, Governance Admin & Assistant Finance Manager plus one other member of staff at the discretion of the Director of Finance, Administration and Personnel. - All whistleblowing correspondence will be saved and marked as OFFICIAL-SENSITIVE-PERSONAL. - The CEO will contact the TEO Good Relations Branch to notify them and to take their view on how to proceed including what action the Community Relations Council should take to deal with the matter raised. - Other relevant parties will be consulted as part of the process and as much information as possible gathered to aid decision making. - The CEO will seek the view of TEO on whether it is appropriate to draw the matter to the attention of the Northern Ireland Audit Office (NIAO) or the Department of Finance (DoF) and will be asked to kept informed if TEO does decide to report the NIAO or DoF. - However, if TEO decide not to report to the NIAO, the CEO (Accounting Officer) will decide it is appropriate to draw the matter to the attention of the Northern Ireland Audit Office (NIAO) and document that decision. - Depending on the nature and seriousness of the concerns raised, The CEO will make a formal recommendation in relation to further action required, including the extent of any further investigation and responsibility for its conduct, or alternatively whether the disclosure should be redirected to the appropriate HR process e.g. Dignity at Work, Grievance Procedure, etc.

-- Where appropriate the person who has made the public interest disclosure will be advised as to how the issue will be managed. - The Director of Finance, Administration and Personnel will monitor the progress of the case and will provide regular updates to the Accounting Officer and the person who has made the disclosure.
+- Where appropriate the person who has made the public interest disclosure will be advised as to how the issue will be managed. - The CEO will monitor the progress of the case and will provide regular updates to the Accounting Officer and the person who has made the disclosure.